danieljiang520/AutonSimulator/README.md

 1. Install XCode (~30 GB) from the AppStore because XCode is used to compile C++ codes in Unreal Engine.
 2. Go to https://www.epicgames.com/store/en-US/download and install Epic Games Launcher (~700 MB)
 3. Open Epic Games Launcher
-4. In the Library section, click the add button next to ENGINE VERSIONS.
+4. On the sidebar, click Unreal Engine.
+Then, click the Library section on the top menu bar.
+In the Library section, click the add button next to ENGINE VERSIONS.
 Install 4.26.0 or newer version of UnrealEngine (~30 GB).
 This version might be at the end of the selection box.
 It is very important that you install 4.26+ on mac.
 5. While you are waiting for unreal engine to install, open terminal and locate a folder where you want to store the mrover files.
 (E.g. cd Documents)
 6. Clone the Simulator Files: git clone https://github.com/umrover/AutonSimulator.git
 7. After you have set up the AutonSimulator folder, type: cd AutonSimulator